neuralpain/kalipak/README.md

 ## How to use

-It's always good practice to update the package list before installing or upgrading existing packages because the system cannot know whether the repo has a new version of a package, unless it has an up-to-date copy of the package list.

-You can manually update the package list with `kalipak -i`, afterwhich you will be greeted with the metapackage list for installation.
-Alternatively, you can select "Update" in the menu list.

-If you just want to run it and update later, run `kalipak` from the terminal to enter the selection menu for installation.
+After installing kalipak, run `kalipak --init` to prepare for the metapackage installation.
+Afterwhich, use the menu to select what you need.

 ## Usage

 ```
-Usage: kalipak [--update-pkg] [--help] [--version]
+┌─KALIPAK─┐
+Install Kali metapackages on your Linux distribution.
+    kalipak [OPTION]
 Options:
-  -i, --update-pkg    update package list and upgrade
+  --init                  initialize KALIPAK
-  -h, --help          display this help and exit
+  --help                  display this help
-  -v, --version       display version and exit
+  --version               display version
+  --update                update package list and upgrade with confirmation
+  --debian                simulate KALIPAK on Debian
+  --kali                  simulate KALIPAK on Kali
+  --info [--distro-only]  display information on KALIPAK and your Linux distribution.
 ```

 ---